UniMath/agda-unimath/src/synthetic-homotopy-theory/operations-cocones-under-span-diagrams.lagda.md

 resulting cocone arises as a composition of the original cocone with this morphism of span diagrams.

-**Note:** In the following definition we parenthesize the coherence explicitly, because the parenthesization is relevant in future computations.

 ```agda
 module _
   {l1 l2 l3 l4 l5 l6 l7 : Level}